KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/rust_programming_for_the_object_oriented_developer.md

 Section Overview: In this section, the speaker discusses creating a method in Rust and replacing point.t with self.
 They also talk about using an assign multiply operator and how rust will refuse to compile if there is a typo.

-### Enabling Methods for Types
+### ⭐️Enabling Methods for Types

-- To create a method in Rust, use an impul block.
+- To create a method in Rust, use an impl block.
 - Unlike Python, where implementations can be created anywhere, separate blocks are needed for methods in Rust.
 - Replace point.t with self to enable methods for types.
 - Use an immutable access to self and then face all of this stuff.